-Nasdaq OMX Group Inc. (NDAQ), under scrutiny after shares of Facebook Inc. were hit by delays and mishandled orders on its first day, blamed “poor design” in the software it uses for driving auctions in initial public offerings.
+Nasdaq OMX Group Inc. (NDAQ:US), under scrutiny after shares of Facebook Inc. were hit by delays and mishandled orders on its first day, blamed “poor design” in the software it uses for driving auctions in initial public offerings.

 Computer systems used to establish the opening price were overwhelmed by order cancellations and updates during the “biggest IPO cross in the history of mankind,” Nasdaq Chief Executive Officer Robert Greifeld, 54, said yesterday in a conference call with reporters.
-Nasdaq’s systems fell into a “loop” that kept the second-largest U.S. stock venue operator from opening the shares (FB) on time following the $16 billion deal.
+Nasdaq’s systems fell into a “loop” that kept the second-largest U.S. stock venue operator from opening the shares (FB:US) on time following the $16 billion deal.

 While the errors were resolved and Facebook completed its offering, the day was another setback for equity exchanges trying to erase the memory of the botched IPO in March by Bats Global Markets Inc., another bourse owner.
-Nasdaq’s issues contributed to disappointment among investors as Facebook (FB)’s stock plunged as much as 14 percent today.
+Nasdaq’s issues contributed to disappointment among investors as Facebook (FB:US)’s stock plunged as much as 14 percent today.

 “It’s amazing that both Bats and Nasdaq unfortunately failed in an inglorious way,” William Karsh, the former chief operating officer at Direct Edge Holdings LLC, an exchange operator that competes with Nasdaq, said in a telephone interview yesterday.
 “It proves that technology isn’t infallible.
 There are so many moving parts that things can go wrong.
 That’s the lesson we learn.”

 The U.S. Securities and Exchange Commission said it will review the trading.
 Jonathan Thaw, a spokesman for Menlo Park, California-based Facebook, declined to comment.